Thumindu Dodantenna

-Thumindu Dodantenna (තුමිඳු දොඩම්තැන්න) is an actor in Sri Lankan cinema, theater and television.
-He is also a lecturer, screenwriter by profession.
-He graduated with an M.A in Drama and Theater from the University of Kelaniya, and is now a lecturer in the Department of Performing Arts at Sripalee Campus in Horana.
-He is considered one of five actors who have dominated the Sri Lankan Stage by critics.
+Thumindu Dodantenna (තුමිඳු දොඩන්තැන්න) is an actor in Sri Lankan cinema, theater and television.
+He is also a lecturer and screenwriter by profession.
+He earned an M.A. in Drama and Theater from the University of Kelaniya, and currently lectures in the Department of Performing Arts at Sripalee Campus in Horana.
+Critics consider him one of the five actors who have dominated the Sri Lankan stage.